lucianacendon/simile/README.md

 # Smooth Imitation Learning for Online Sequence Prediction [SIMILE]

 This is my implementation of the [Smooth Imitation Learning algorithm for Online Sequence Prediction](https://arxiv.org/abs/1606.00968) algorithm.
 This algorithm allows one to train policies that are constrained to make smooth predictions in a continuous action space given sequential input from an exogenous environment and previous actions taken by the policy. <br>
 I previously used this algorithm to train a policy for automated video editing.
-When editing videos, it is imperative for the resulting predictions to be smooth in order to produce aesthetic videos.
+When editing videos, it is important that the predictions are smooth in order to produce aesthetic videos.
 You can find more details about this project and results on my [project page](https://sites.google.com/view/smooth-imitation-learning/). <br>
 This implementation is intended to make training policies using the simile algorithm available to any application.

 ## Installation